zowe/docs-site/docs/user-guide/mvd-uribroker.md

 # URI Broker

-The URI Broker is an object in the application plug-in web framework, which facilitates calls to the Zowe Application Server by constructing URIs that use the context from the calling application plug-in.
+The URI Broker is an object in the application plug-in web framework, which facilitates calls to the zLUX Application Server by constructing URIs that use the context from the calling application plug-in.

 ## Accessing the URI Broker